ImageMagick/Usage-Markdown/basics/index.md

 As 'operators' they are also performed immediately when seen on the command line.
 They only add new images to those already in memory, but do not touch those previously read.

 Of course being operators, any previously defined 'settings' will be applied to them.
 Especially [Input Settings](#option_in), used to control the input from the file or file stream.
 For example "`-size`", which hints at the size of the image you want to create, or setting that define or override image meta-data such as "`-delay`", and "`-page`".

+#### Simple Image Processing Operators {#option_simple}

-**Simple Image Processing Operators** will modify all images that have already been read into memory.
+Simple Image Processing Operators will modify all images that have already been read into memory.
 Each image is modified separately to every other image.
 They include operations such as...

 ~~~
 -crop  -repage  -border -frame     -trim -chop -draw  -annotate     -resize -scale -sample -thumbnail     -magnify -adaptive-resize  -liquid-resize     -distort -morpohology -sparse-color     -rotate -swirl -implode  -wave     -flip  -flop  -transpose  -transverse     -blur -gaussian-blur -convolve -shadow     --radial-blur -motion-blur -sharpen -unsharp     -adaptive-sharpen  -adaptive-blur     -noise  -despeckle -median     -negate  -level  -level-color  -gamma     -auto-level -auto-gamma -sigmoidial-contrast     -normalize -linear-stretch  -contrast-stretch     -colorize  -tint  -modulate  -contrast     -equalize  -sepia-tone   -solarize     -recolor -opaque  -transparent     -colors  -map  -ordered-dither  -random-dither     -raise -paint -sketch -charcoal -edge     -vignette -emboss -shade -poloroid     -encipher  -decipher  -stegano     -evaluate -function     -alpha -colorspace -separate          And probably many other opertors I have forgotten! (or have been added)